Features / Browser Frames

 • Add browser frames without rebuilding screenshots in Figma.

-• Control padding, background, and presentation around the screenshot.
+• Control padding, background, and presentation around the screenshot — including browser mockups for presentations and deck-ready exports.

-• Use one workflow for launch posts, changelogs, portfolios, and social shares.
+• One workflow for launch posts, changelogs, portfolios, screenshots for slides and decks, demos, and social shares.

 Why browser mockups work

 A raw browser screenshot can look unfinished even when the product itself is strong.
 A browser mockup adds enough visual structure to make the image feel intentional.
 The browser frame gives context.
 The spacing prevents the UI from feeling cramped.
-The background helps the screenshot stand out in feeds, docs, and launch pages.
+The background helps the screenshot stand out in feeds, docs, launch pages, and browser mockups for product demos (Loom thumbnails, live review calls, sales decks).

 The point is not decoration for its own sake.
 It is readability, consistency, and speed.